A Man of Vision

 “David always had ideas for designs and artists for us to collaborate with.
 When he came to the office to work on designs, he brought several creatives with him.
 It was clear that he was a mentor who gave the people he worked with opportunities for creative ownership.

-“He brought Kevin Red Star, Ben Night Horse Campbell, and Bunky Echo Hawk to our attention.
+“He brought Kevin Red Star and Ben Night Horse Campbell to our attention.
 We’re grateful for the decades we were able to work with him, and we will miss him.”

 History with the College Fund